Hurricane Polymar: Episode list (OVA)

-Live action film
+Live-action film

-On November 15, 2016, a live action film adaptation is in development with Koichi Sakamoto set as director, Shinsuke Onishi as writer and Junpei Mizobata, Yuki Yamada, Yurina Yanagi, Mikie Hara, Hatsunori Hasegawa and Satoshi Jinbo set to star in the film.
-It was released on May 13, 2017 in Japanese theatres.
+A live-action film adaptation of anime was released on May 13, 2017.
+Koichi Sakamoto directed the film, while Shinsuke Onishi wrote the script.
+Junpei Mizobata, Yuki Yamada, Yurina Yanagi, Mikie Hara, Hatsunori Hasegawa and Satoshi Jinbo starred in the film.
 The theme song for this film is "Kanashimi Naki Sekai e" by Good Morning America.

 Crossover series

 Infini-T Force is an anime series featuring a crossover between characters from Science Ninja Team Gatchaman, Casshan, Hurricane Polymar and Tekkaman: The Space Knight.
-The new series is a co-production between Tatsunoko and Digital Frontier and aired from October 3 to December 26, 2017.
+The series is a co-production between Tatsunoko and Digital Frontier and aired from October 3 to December 26, 2017.